r7-labs/R7.Webmaster/README.md

 I'll try to implement MVP-based approach in the main application and default addins architecture, but in the current state of development it's more like ugly Document-View - but I'm working on it.

+## Configuration

+Main application and default adding use Nini configuration library to access configs.
+Currently configs are stored in .NET configuration XML-based format.

+Third-party addin could implement it's own configuraton storage, or define child class of ConfigBase in R7.Webmaster.Core namespace.
+ConfigBase class currently provides automatic deployment of the config files to user profiles and platform-awareness by returning only a set of settings for the current platform (OS).

 ## Command-line

-Command-line and scripting support is also planned, and MVP approach was choosen also because of that.
+Command-line and scripting support is also planned, and MVP approach and Nini library was choosen also because of that.